mehdi-or/VT2PFC/README.md

 # VT2PFC
-This repository is from the VT2PFC project
+This repository is for VT2PFC project